Updated on May 25, 2023

 The first line of defense is to have a good fence.
 Installing a fence around your yard or garden that extends at least two feet underground can prevent a wide variety of digging critters from gaining entry.
 Chicken wire makes a great fence for the garden, and the wire can also be used to create a roof, preventing flying and climbing critters from gaining access.

 Be warned that raccoons are excellent climbers, so the smoother your wall, the less chance they’ll simply scale it.
-Be sure to also trim any overhanging branches they might use to cross over a fence.
+Make sure to also trim any overhanging branches they might use to cross over a fence.

 See Also: Surfaces Mice CAN and CAN’T Climb